JustinTan7/2420_assign2/README.md

 It should open a tab on your browser and display `hello: "Server X"`

-At this point you can transfer your index.js file within your src and index.html inside your html directory to your droplets, you will need to put the index.html in `/var/www/html`
+At this point you can transfer your index.js file within your src and index.html inside your html directory to your droplets, you will need to put the index.html in `/var/www`
-You will have to create the /www/html directories on your droplets

 The index.js can go anywhere, I chose to create an src directory in my home and then put the index.js in there.